neroden/timetable_kit/timetable_kit/connecting_services/logos/README-logos.rst

 'dart' - DONE
 'tre' - DONE
 'texrail' - DONE - No longer using a logo on its website; use old logo variant used by Wikipedia.
-'tucson_sunlink_streetcar' -
+'tucson_sunlink_streetcar' - Does not have a logo.
+Use text.
-'metrolink' - DONE
+'metrolink' - DONE - may need to be shortened, though 'denver_rtd'
-'denver_rtd'
 'frontrunner'
 'uta_trax',